Introduction to Carrick A Rede

 Geology

-Carrick A Rede island is one of the best examples of a volcanic plug in the United Kingdom and Ireland.
+Carrick A Rede island is the best example of a volcanic plug in Northern Ireland.
 Erosion by the Irish Sea/Sea of Moyle has exposed the neck of this old volcano.

-The violence of the molten rock punching its way through the soft chalk 60 million years ago can be seen through the presence of geological evidence such as Tuff, Explosion breccias, explosion bobs and grey volcanic ash in the layers of the rock of the Island and surrounding.
+The extreme violence of the volcanic eruptions is evident in the geological features of the area.
+Around 60 million years ago, molten rock punched through the soft chalk, leaving behind geological evidence such as Tuff, Explosion breccias, explosion bobs and grey volcanic ash in the layers of the rock of the Island and surrounding.

 The island has Large caves which can be seen best during low tide.
 It is assumed that at some point the caves were used to serve as boat builders homes.
 They also provided shelter for fishing vessels during stormy weather.